-By getting a worker back to work as soon as medically safe, the physical and emotional impact for that worker and other employees is reduced.
+By getting a worker back to work as soon as medically safe, the physical and emotional impact for that worker, the worker’s family and other employees is reduced.

 Injured workers can choose to receive medical treatment from any health care professional who is licensed to practice in Saskatchewan.